Huyayy ibn Akhtab

-Huyayy ibn Akhtab (حيي بن أخطب; חי בן אחיטוב) was a chief of the Banu Nadir, a Jewish tribe of Medina in pre-Islamic Arabia.
+Huyayy ibn Akhtab (حيي بن أخطب; חי בן אחיטוב) was the chief of the Banu Nadir, a Jewish tribe of Medina in pre-Islamic Arabia.

 Biography

 Family

 His ancestry was Huyayy ibn Akhtab ibn Sa‘yah ibn Tha‘labah ibn ‘Ubayd ibn Ka‘b ibn al-Khazraj ibn Abi Habib ibn al-Nadir.
 He married Barra bint Samawal of the neighbouring Qurayza tribe and had at least one son and two daughters with her.
 Barra bint Samawal was from a distinguished Arabian Jewish family.
 Her father was the poet al Samaw'al ibn Adiya.

 Personality

 Huyayy is said to have been a "courageous warrior" and a "learned man".

 After the hijrah — 622 CE

 According to his daughter, Huyayy opposed Muhammad from the day he arrived in Medina.
 She recalled:

 I was my father's and my uncle Abu Yasir's favorite child.
 They could never see me with one of their children without picking me up.
 When the Messenger of Allah came to Medina, my father and my uncle went to see him.
 It was very early in the morning and between dawn and sunrise.
 They did not return until the sun was setting.
 They came back worn out and depressed, walking with slow, heavy steps.
 I smiled to them as I always did, but neither of them took any notice of me because they were so miserable.
 I heard Abu Yasir ask my father, “Is it him?”
 He replied: “Yes, it is.”
 Abu Yasir asked: “Do you recognize him?
 Can you confirm it?”
 He answered: “Yes, I recognize him only too well.”
 Abu Yasir asked: “What do you feel towards him?”
 He replied: “Enmity, enmity as long as I live.”

 At first Huyayy's opposition simply took the form of public debates.
 On one occasion, he had a discussion with Muhammad upon the mystical letters beginning some of the Surahs in the Quran.
 When a prominent rabbi, Abdullah ibn Salam, became a Muslim, Huyayy was one of those who said to him: "There are no prophets among the Arabs, but your master is an ordinary human king."
 When Abu Sufyan, the Quraysh leader and an enemy of Muhammad, presented himself before Huyayy's house, he, fearing to compromise himself, refused to admit him.